fabmation-gmbh/oima/README.md

 To get started download a release and create a Config File at `$HOME/.oima.yaml`.
 A Config Example is located under [`examples/`](examples/oima.yaml).
-The Config File is self explaining.
+The Config File is self-explaining.

 Now run the Application without any Arguments (`oima`), you should now see a "UI".